Ahara Chikitsa - Food as medicine

 Lesson 4 Ama |

-This lesson addresses the subject of Ama, toxic substances in the gut that we are unable to assimilate or evacuate.
+This lesson addresses the subject of Ama, toxic substances in the gut that we are unable to absorb, assimilate or eliminate

 Lesson 5 Agni |